krzysztof-sawicki/KSSM/README.md

 - CSMA/CA algorithm, related to real values used by real Meshtastic nodes,
 - simple collision detection,
 - very simple propagation model,
+- station "range" is calculated with processing gain, so different Modem Presets result in different range,
-- output as mp4 and csv.
+- output as png, mp4 and csv.

 ## Requirements
 - ffmpeg,